enklu/enklu.github.io/docs/Scripting/PublicScripts.md

 ## Script Library

 The script library is located in the panel below the canvas.
 On the left side of the script library is a list of all the experiences your account has access to, meaning you can access scripts across multiple expereinces.
 There is also a **Public** category near the top of this list.
-It gives you access to of all of the currently available public scripts.
+It gives you access to all of the currently available public scripts.
 ![Public script library](/img/product/editor/public_scripts/PublicScripts_ScriptLibrary.png)

 ### Public Scripts